CHAPTER 1 - INTRODUCTION: INDIA AND HER ANCIENT CULTURE

 India and China have, in fact, the oldest continuous cultural traditions in the world.

-The ancient civilization of India and its traditions have been preserved without a break-down to the present day, unlike those of Egypt, Mesopotamia and Greece.
+The ancient civilization of India and its traditions have been preserved without any breakdown to the present day, unlike those of Egypt, Mesopotamia and Greece.

-· Until the advent of archaeologist, the peasants of Egypt or Iraq had no knowledge of culture of their forefathers.
-Similarly, the Greek counterparts had nay but the vaguest ideas about the glory of Periclean Athens.
+· Until the advent of archaeology, the peasants of Egypt or Iraq didn’t know of the culture of their forefathers.
+Similarly, the Greek counterparts had any but the vaguest ideas about the glory of Periclean Athens.
 There had been an almost complete break with the past in each case.

 1. Her early history was known only from brief passages in the works of Greek and Latin authors.

-2. A few devoted missionaries in the Peninsula gained a deep understanding of contemporary Indian life, and a brilliant mastery of the vernaculars, but their studies of India's past were in the nature of speculations linking the Indians with the descendants of Noah and the vanished empires of the Bible.
+2. A few devoted missionaries in the Peninsula gained a deep understanding of contemporary Indian life and a brilliant mastery of the vernaculars.
+But their studies of India's past were speculative in nature, attempting to link the Indians with the descendants of Noah and the vanished empires of the Bible.

-//Their only focus stayed on trying to convert Indians into their folds, make themselves attractive to Indians for their religion and beliefs to find fertile ground for proliferation.
+//They focused on attempting to convert Indians into their fold, make their religion and beliefs attractive to Indians, so India remains a fertile ground for proliferation.

 Indology

-o came to Calcutta as a judge of the Supreme Court, under the governor-generalship of Warren Hastings, who himselfhad deep sympathy with both Muslim and Hindu culture.
+· came to Calcutta as a judge of the Supreme Court, under the governor-generalship of Warren Hastings, who himself had deep sympathy with both Muslim and Hindu culture.

-o Jones was a linguistic genius - knew all the more important languages of Europe as well as Hebrew, Arabic, Persian and Turkish, + smattering of Chinese with the aid of the very inadequate material which was available at the time.
+· Jones was a linguistic genius – he knew all the more important languages of Europe as well as Hebrew, Arabic, Persian and Turkish, and a smattering of Chinese with the aid of the very inadequate material which was available at the time.

-o Before coming to India he had recognized the relationship of European languages to Persian, and had rejected the dogmatic view of the 1 8th century, that all these tongues were derived from Hebrew.
-He instead suggested that Persian and the European languages were derived from a common ancestor which was not Hebrew.
+· Before coming to India, he had recognized the relationship of European languages to Persian.
+He rejected the idea that all these tongues were derived from Hebrew, a dogmatic view prevalent in the 18th century.
+Instead, he suggested that Persian and the European languages were derived from a common ancestor, which was not Hebrew.

-· Charles Wilkin ( 1749- 1836) – only Englishman involved in EIC administration of Bengal who had managed to learn Sanskrit.
+Charles Wilkin ( 1749- 1836) – The only Englishman involved in EIC administration of Bengal who had managed to learn Sanskrit.

 1784 - The Asiatic Society of Bengal was founded, on Jones' initiative, and with Jones himself as president.
 In the journal of this society, Asiatic Researches, the first real steps in revealing India's past were taken.